XanaduAI/strawberryfields/doc/index.rst

 ..

+* Powers the `Strawberry Fields Interactive <https://strawberryfields.ai>`_ web app, which allows anyone to run a quantum computing simulation via drag and drop.

+..

 * Includes a suite of CV **quantum computer simulators** implemented using **NumPy** and **Tensorflow** - these built-in quantum compiler tools convert and optimize Blackbird code for classical simulation

 .. * Includes a **quantum machine learning toolbox**, built on top of the Tensorflow backend